 Building Better Balance

-This course is a practical and evidence-based approach to balance dysfunction for the adult population.
-Course material will include an overview of how the sensory systems (somatosensory, vestibular, visual, and auditory) and contributing elements of the central nervous system relate to balance dysfunction.
-Clinicians will develop an understanding of the way sensory input is coordinated and implemented to achieve and maintain postural control.
-This class will allow participants to utilize relevant information from each system to apply effective manual therapy techniques and choose relevant therapeutic exercise to create a comprehensive balance training program for their patients.
+Course material includes an overview of how the sensory systems (somatosensory, vestibular, visual, and auditory) and contributing elements of the central nervous system relate to balance dysfunction.
+You'll develop an understanding of the way sensory input is coordinated and implemented to achieve and maintain postural control.
+This course will allow you to utilize relevant information from each system to apply effective manual therapy techniques and create a comprehensive balance training program for your patients.
+After taking this course, you'll be able to treat straight forward patients with BPPV in 1-3 sessions with appropriate assessment/education/treatment.

 At the completion of this seminar, the participant will be able to: